Kyle Marshall

-Kyle Marshall is a Canadian animator, director, storyboard artist, and character designer, best known for serving as a storyboard artist, supervising director, supervising producer, and co-executive producer on Nickelodeon's The Loud House.
+Kyle Marshall is a Canadian animator, director, storyboard artist and character designer, best known for serving as a storyboard artist, supervising director, supervising producer, and co-executive producer on Nickelodeon's The Loud House.
 He served as a storyboard supervisor until Miguel Puga succeeded him.
 He later became the head director of the series after Chris Savino was fired for sexual misconduct allegations.

 He worked on the show from Canada until moving to Los Angeles in 2015.
 He previously served as a storyboard artist and character designer on shows like Jimmy Two-Shoes and Grojband.
-He is also the creator of the YTV show 3 Amigonauts.
+He is also the creator of YTV's 3 Amigonauts and the co-creator of Nickelodeon's Wylde Pak.

 Career

 He directed several episodes of The Loud House, along with series creator Chris Savino.
-In October 2017, he replaced Savino as the show's head director, after he was being fired from Nickelodeon for sexual harassment allegations.
+In October 2017, he replaced Savino as the show's head director, after he was fired from Nickelodeon for sexual harassment allegations.